Jim Buttonow, CPA, CITP

 To experience our site in the best way possible, please update your browser or device software, or move over to another browser.

-The Fresh Start Initiative began as a series of significant IRS collection policy changes in 2011/2012 to help taxpayers who were struggling to pay their back taxes.
-There were two major announcements of changes to IRS collection policy.
-All of these policy changes are still in effect today.
+The Fresh Start Initiative began as a series of major IRS collection policy changes in 2011 and 2012, to help taxpayers who were struggling to pay their back taxes.
+The IRS announced two major changes to its collection policy, which are still in effect today.

 In 2011, the IRS made several changes that provided relief from federal tax liens and allowed more taxpayers to obtain favorable payment terms with the IRS.

-Fresh Start made the OIC more attractive.
-In our example, it reduced the amount of the offer by $18,000.
-However, after an initial surge in OIC applications in 2012 and 2013, OIC applications and approvals have declined.
-In fact, there were less OICs accepted in 2019 (17,890 accepted) compared to the last pre-Fresh Start year in 2011 (20,000 accepted).
+For example, if you qualify for an OIC, have $500 in monthly disposable income and $5,000 in net equity in assets, you would see your OIC offer amount drop to $11,000 from $29,000 (pre-Fresh Start).
+Fresh Start changes like these made the OIC more attractive.
+However, after a surge in OIC applications in 2012 and 2013, OIC applications and approvals have declined.
+In fact, in 2020, the IRS accepted fewer OICs (13,980 accepted) than the last pre-Fresh Start year in 2011 (20,000 accepted).

-For assistance creating a strategy to address your tax issue, visit Jackson Hewitt’s Tax Resolution Hub to see the various ways we can help you.
+For help creating a strategy to address your tax issue, visit Jackson Hewitt’s Tax Resolution Hub to see how we can help you.

 About the Author